-The Metal Processing and Allied Operations Apprenticeship is suitable for applicants who have five GCSEs grade C or above including Maths, English, and a Science.
-This is not a hard and fast rule but may vary according to the pathway (craft or technician) and the suitability of individual applicants.
+The Foundation Apprenticeship in Metal Processing and Allied Operations is suitable for applicants who have five GCSEs grade D to E or above including Maths, English and a Science.
+This is not a hard and fast rule but may vary according to the pathway (operator or semi-skilled) and the suitability of individual applicants.